golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 	* Health-Related Absences
 * **Civics and Attendance**
 	* Attendance and Presence
-	* A Word About Unexcuses Absences in Critiques
+	* A Word About Unexcused Absences in Critiques
 * **Rubrics and Grading**
 	* General Expectations
 	* Grading Breakdown Summary